samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 In this article, you had the chance to deal with one of the buzzing terms in modern software development - Continuous Deployments.
 You also took a brief look into Git, Continuous Integration servers, and their respective duties in Continuous Deployments.
 Particularly, you used tools like GitHub, Travis CI, and Now.sh to configure a Continuous Deployment pipeline for open-source Node.js web apps.
 Isn’t that awesome?

 With this knowledge, you can go ahead and apply Continuous Integration to your much more complex projects.
-You can even decide to try tools similar to what is used here, like trying a different CI servers, or a new Git hosting web service.
+You can even decide to try tools similar to what is used here, like trying different CI servers, or a new Git hosting web service.

 I look forward to seeing what you will build.
 Cheers!